-One in eight children had lifetime asthma in 2019, with a higher prevalence in boys (one in seven) than in girls (one in nine).
+According to 2022 Behavioral Risk Factor Surveillance System (BRFSS) data, 14% of children in Pennsylvania (PA) have ever been told by a medical professional that they have asthma; this is referred to as lifetime asthma.
+Lifetime asthma prevalence was higher in girls (16%) than boys (12%).
+Ten percent of children between the ages of 0-11 years and 9% of children ages 12-17 had lifetime asthma.
 By race and ethnicity, White, non-Hispanic children had the lowest prevalence (one in nine).
-Black non-Hispanic children was one in six as was Hispanic children.
-Older children in PA are more predominantly affected by asthma.
-More data can be found on the PA Department of Health (DOH) Asthma Prevalence Fact Sheet or on the PA Asthma Surveillance System website.
+Black non-Hispanic children were one in six, as were Hispanic children.
+Older children in Pennsylvania (PA) are predominantly affected by asthma (PA DOH, 2021).
+More data can be found on the PA Department of Health (DOH) Asthma Prevalence Fact Sheet, the PA Asthma Surveillance System website, or the PA DOH Enterprise Data Dissemination Informatics Exchange website.

-Asthma and Allergy Foundation of America - In 2021, there were five Asthma Capitals in PA, including:
+Asthma and Allergy Foundation of America - In 2024, there were four Asthma Capitals in PA, including:

 - #1 Allentown

-- #7 Philadelphia
+- #5 Philadelphia

-- #39 Harrisburg
+- #14 Harrisburg

-- #40 Scranton

-- #53 Pittsburgh
+- #45 Pittsburgh

-PA DOH, through a collaborative agreement with the CDC, is working "to improve the reach, quality, effectiveness, and sustainability of asthma control services and to reduce asthma morbidity, mortality and disparities by implementing evidence-based strategies across multiple sectors."
-Through the CDC initiative and goals of CDC Controlling Childhood Asthma and Reducing Emergencies (CCARE), PA DOH and partners throughout the state have engaged in the PA Asthma Control Program and PA Asthma Partnership (PAP).
+PA DOH, through a collaborative agreement with the CDC, is working "to improve the reach, quality, effectiveness, and sustainability of asthma control services and to reduce asthma morbidity, mortality, and disparities by implementing evidence-based strategies across multiple sectors."
+Through the CDC initiative and EXHALE Strategies, partners throughout the state have engaged in the PA Asthma Control Program and PA Asthma Partnership (PAP).

 Interested in joining the PAP?
-Please contact RA-DHPAAsthma@pa.gov
+Please contact RA-DHPAAsthma@pa.gov.